coaxial/ct2p/README.md

 Used in combination with coaxial/insaned-config, because a SBC isn't beefy enough to handle imagemagick on more than a couple of pages.

+## Credits

+Uses GNU parallel by O. Tange, and textcleaner by Fred Weinhaus